 Some of those things are productive, fun, and even necessary, but when does your body, mind and soul get to rest?
 The one time we actually take a day off is when we are sick.
 And why are we sick?
 Because we got rundown, tired, and infected.
 Yuck.

-In November, Ali Edwards mentioned that she was almost finished reading the book, Sabbath, and wished she could start it again.
+Ali Edwards mentioned that she was almost finished reading the book, Sabbath, and wished she could start it again.
 That one little sentence was a great review, and I wanted to check it out.
 When I saw the tag line, finding rest, renewal and delight in our busy lives, I knew Amazon had just made a sale.
 I am not even close to finished and already want to re-read it.
 This books speaks to me and inspired this post.

 3 Reasons to really take a day off…